x-real-ip/p1-relay/README.md

 A P1 reader running [esp-link](https://github.com/jeelabs/esp-link) accepts only one TCP connection at a time.
-Point p1-relay at the reader and it fans the telegram stream out to as many programs as you like: dsmr-reader, Home Assistant, Node-RED, a home battery, all at once.
+Point p1-relay at the reader and it fans the telegram stream out to as many programs as you like, for example: dsmr-reader, Home Assistant, Node-RED, a home battery, all at once.

 I use the [SlimmeLezer](https://www.zuidwijk.com/product/slimmelezer/) by